Retinal Vein Occlusion: Causes, Symptoms, and Treatments

 Blood clotting disorders and rare causes

-Some rare conditions can also cause RVO:
+Several rare conditions can also lead to RVO, including:

 • Hyperhomocysteinemia

-• Inflammatory conditions like vasculitis
+• Inflammatory conditions such as vasculitis

 • Orbital myositis and other orbital inflammatory diseases

-• Blood disorders including polycythemia vera
+• Blood disorders, including polycythemia vera

 Retinal artery occlusion vs vein occlusion

-Retinal artery occlusions are different from vein occlusions, though they might look similar.
-RAO happens because of emboli rather than local blood clots, making it a true “eye stroke” that needs immediate care.
-RAO doesn’t happen as often as RVO but causes more vision damage.
+Retinal artery occlusions differ from vein occlusions, although they may appear similar.
+Retinal artery occlusion (RAO) is usually caused by emboli rather than local blood clots, making it a true “eye stroke” that requires immediate medical attention.
+RAO is less common than retinal vein occlusion (RVO) but typically results in more severe vision loss.

 Eye dilation and retinal examination